edvardschmidt33/investor-discount-analysis/README.md

 evaluate whether large discounts or premiums can help investors systematically outperform the broader Swedish equity market.

-For pre-pressesing results see figs folder.
+For pre-pressesing results see `figs`- folder.
 For model results of the first approach see model.ipynb, and results for the second approach pd_model.ipynb.
+For more pre-processing plots se `plots.py` and `presentation_plots.py`